wolfgang2612/bettermort/README.md

   terraform apply
   ```

-- Push changes to `main` branch - the GHA will sync the `frontend/out` folder to the S3 bucket
+- Push changes to `main` branch - the GHA will sync the `frontend/out` folder to the S3 bucket.
+Use the same access key and secret access key in Github secrets for this action.

 ##